samuelbalogh/aws-cert-dva-c01/README.md

 ### Task Placement

 When a task that uses the EC2 launch type is launched, Amazon ECS must determine where to place the task based on the requirements specified in the task definition, such as CPU and memory.
 Similarly, when you scale down the task count, Amazon ECS must determine which tasks to terminate.
 You can apply task placement strategies and constraints to customize how Amazon ECS places and terminates tasks.

+### Task Groups

+You can identify a set of related tasks as a task group.
+All tasks with the same task group name are considered as a set when performing spread placement.
+For example, suppose that you are running different applications in one cluster, such as databases and web servers.
+To ensure that your databases are balanced across Availability Zones, add them to a task group named "databases" and then use this task group as a constraint for task placement.

 #### Task Placement Strategies

 A **task placement strategy** is an algorithm for selecting instances for task placement or tasks for termination.
 Task placement strategies can be specified when either running a task or creating a new service.